Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments

-The summation runs over all pairs of single-particle eigenstates with gap quasiresonant with $\mathcal{E}_\ell$.
+The summation runs over all pairs of single-particle eigenstates with energy spacing quasiresonant with $\mathcal{E}_\ell$.
 For ease of notation, in the following we focus on a single such pair.

 Next, we will trace out the spin, treating it as an environment degree of freedom, such that $\hat{H}$ of Eq.~\eqref{eq:anotherRWAH} represents a system-bath coupling Hamiltonian.
-We proceed following standard Born-Markov-secular derivations~\cite{Breuer2007}.
-The reason why this approach is justified, despite the spin being far from representing a true quantum bath, will be clarified in the following.
+We proceed following standard Born-Markov-secular derivations~\cite{Breuer2007}, as discussed in the main text.
 The dynamics of the bosonic system is described by the Markovian quantum master equation for its density matrix $\hat{\rho}_S$~\cite{Breuer2007},

 where $\mathrm{tr}_\sigma$ and $\hat{\rho}_\sigma$ denote the trace over the degrees of freedom of the spin and the spin's steady-state density matrix, respectively. $\hat{H}(t)$ represents the Hamiltonian of Eq.~\eqref{eq:anotherRWAH} in the interaction picture.
 By adopting Eq.~\eqref{eq:markovianme}, we are assuming the Born and Markov approximations (\textbf{Approximation III}).
-The latter are justified, if the spin state is negligibly affected by the coupling to the resonators, such that the states of these two systems can be approximated as factorized, $|\chi_{ij}^{(\ell)}| \ll |\mathcal{E}_\ell|.$ Moreover, the spin must relax quickly enough to its steady state, that its state can be considered as constant over the evolution timescales of the system.
+The latter are justified, if the spin state is negligibly affected by the coupling to the system, such that the states of the system (resonators) and the bath (spins) can be approximated as factorized, $|\chi_{ij}^{(\ell)}| \ll |\mathcal{E}_\ell|.$ Moreover, the spin must relax quickly enough to its steady state, such that its state can be considered as constant over the evolution timescales of the system.
 These conditions imply that the decay rate of the spin, $\gamma_\ell$, needs to be much stronger than the effective spin-resonator coupling entering the Hamiltonian~\eqref{eq:anotherRWAH},

 Note, however, that $\gamma_\ell$ needs also be small enough for Approximations I and II to be valid, and thus a hierarchical separation of energy scales between the level splittings, $\gamma_\ell$ and the effective system-spin coupling must be fulfilled.